ward/run/_drafts/2023-04-16-rotterdam-marathon.md

 that race (so 11 weeks prior to this marathon), I reintroduced workouts.
 LT work and some Marathon pace attempts.

-After the race, the plan was to do a recovery week, then two up weeks around 120 km with workouts.
-Finally two taper weeks with the race at the last Sunday.
+After the half marathon race, the plan was to do a recovery week, then two up weeks around 120 km with workouts.
+Finally two taper weeks with the marathon race at the last Sunday.
 I will count the weeks down to one in this overview.

 _Week 6_.
 Week of the half marathon race.
 Some lower volume as a mini taper for the race.
 Race pace workout on Tuesday.
 Race on Sunday.
 Good effort, new PR,